Recruit @ UCSB

 FAQs

 The most successful internships provide monetary compensation.
-In most cases, private companies must pay interns at least minimum wage, and neither a stipend nor academic credit negate your responsibility to provide at least minimum wage compensation.
+In most cases, private companies must pay interns at least minimum wage, and neither a stipend nor academic credit negates your responsibility to provide at least minimum wage compensation.

 UCSB supports students who pursue internship/work experience courses and recognizes that such courses can help employers and students manage their experience.
 However, UCSB does not require academic credit for students who intern.
 The University of California does not accept any responsibility for liabilities incurred by organizations that sponsor internships and/or caused by students who are engaged in internships.
 Employers who prefer interns to participate in a related academic course must advise applicants during the recruitment process to inquire with their academic department ahead of time to see if this is a possibility.
 Please note: in order to increase the applicant pool, we discourage employers from requiring academic credit as a hiring criteria since limited availability of courses can hinder students from applying.